James Johnston Mason Brown: Early life

 Mason Brown was born in St Andrews in 1908, the son of David Harley Brown and his wife Catherine (née Mason).
-He grew up in Edinburgh. and was educated at the Edinburgh Academy.
+He grew up in Edinburgh and was educated at the Edinburgh Academy.
 While a schoolboy he developed appendicitis and became seriously ill with peritonitis.
 He was successfully operated on by Sir John Fraser and this early contact with surgery was a decisive influence on his choice of career.
 He entered the medical faculty of the University of Edinburgh in 1926 and five years later graduated MB ChB with honours and the award of the Pattison Prize in Clinical Surgery.

 His earliest postgraduate appointments were resident house officer posts, first in the Royal Infirmary of Edinburgh (RIE) with Professor Sir John Fraser, who had saved his life some years earlier and, secondly with Norman Dott at the Royal Hospital for Sick Children (RHSC).
 He then became clinical tutor in the Surgical Outpatient Department of the RIE where he started his research on the ischaemic bone condition osteochondritis dissecans, which earned for him the Syme Surgical Fellowship.
 He obtained the Fellowship of the Royal College of Surgeons of Edinburgh (FRCSEd) in 1934, but even before this, Sir John Fraser had invited him to be his private assistant.
 He went on to become clinical tutor and then University lecturer in surgery under Sir John in the RIE.

 Early surgical career

 In 1936 Mason Brown was appointed Assistant Surgeon to the RHSC, where his senior colleague was the first woman paediatric surgeon in Scotland, Gertrude Herzfeld, but at this stage he was not yet totally committed to paediatric surgery.
 In 1937 he was awarded a Crichton Scholarship for research on peripheral vascular disease.

 Before World War II he had become a Territorial Officer in the Royal Army Medical Corps, and on the outbreak of war in September 1939 he was called up for military service.
 Initially he served as regimental Medical Officer to the 7th/9th Battalion of the Royal Scots (the "Dandy Ninth").
 Later he went overseas as a surgical specialist with the 31st General Hospital.
 With other colleagues including James Ross he published a paper giving an account of the work of a casualty clearing station.
 Thereafter, with the rank of Lieutenant Colonel, he commanded the surgical division of the 70th General Hospital in North Africa and Italy.
 His surgical division was selected to form the Vascular Injuries Centre for the British Forces in the Mediterranean theatre and he later published an account of this experience.
-For his contributions in this specialised field of military surgery, he was mentioned in dispatches and appointed Officer of the Order of the British Empire (OBE).